fe9lix/AccessRank/README.md

 #### Predictions

-The `predictions` property getter returns the current predictions as an array containing all your item IDs (the ones you previously set using `mostRecentItem`) in sorted order.
+The `predictions` property getter returns the current predictions as an array containing all your item ids (the ones you previously set using `mostRecentItem`) in sorted order.
 The first item in the array is the most likely next item.

 ```swift
 println("predictions: \(accessRank.predictions)")